 8. Battery Life

 Battery life is fine.
-Pretty good if you’re using the OVF mostly, but then just ok if you’re using the live view a lot and doing long exposures.
+It’s pretty good if you’re using the OVF mostly, but then it’s just ok if you’re using the live view a lot and doing long exposures.

-The way I typically shoot, if I go out for a full day and shoot maybe around 500-600 images with RAW+JPG set, then I’m usually ending the day with about 20-30% battery.
+The way I typically shoot, if I go out for a full day and shoot maybe around 500-600 images with RAW+JPG set, I usually end the day with about 20-30% battery.

-It is only a 1800mAh battery, the Sony FZ100 is 2280mAh by comparison.
-Granted the M11 doesn’t have an IBS system to power, so it isn’t as demanding.
+It has only an 1800mAh battery; the Sony FZ100 has 2280mAh, by comparison.
+Granted, the M11 doesn’t have an IBS system to power, so it isn’t as demanding.

 9. Bonus Feature – The FOTOS App

-Firmware 1.6.0 really upgraded the FOTO app and the way the camera interfaces with it.
+Firmware 1.6.0 really upgraded the FOTO app and how the camera interfaces.
 It’s very easy to set up now.
-The camera now uses Bluetooth to communicate with your phone so once you are set up, all you do is open the app on your phone and tell it to connect to the camera and this usually works without having to interface with the camera at all.
+The camera now uses Bluetooth to communicate with your phone, so once you are set up, all you do is open the app on your phone and tell it to connect to the camera, and this usually works without having to interface with the camera at all.

-This is probably the best camera App I’ve ever used so far for this very reason.
+This is probably the best camera App I’ve ever used for this very reason.
 It works very well.
-Although it does give me trouble with the 5Ghz wifi connection so I have to leave it in 2.4Ghz.
-Not sure if this is my phone or the camera being funky.
+However, it does give me trouble with the 5Ghz Wi-Fi connection, so I have to leave it at 2.4Ghz.
+I’m not sure if this is my phone or the camera being funky.

-Also what’s really cool is you now have location tagging through the GPS device on your phone.
-I haven’t fully tested this, but I think it works like a smartwatch where every minute or so it will ping your phone for the location data through Bluetooth even if you’re not connected directly with the camera app at the time.
-If this actually works the way I think it works, it’s really cool.
-But the firmware is new and I haven’t had much time to test this.
+Also, what’s really cool is that you now have location tagging through the GPS device on your phone.
+This works like a smartwatch: Every minute or so, it will ping your phone for the location data through Bluetooth, even if you’re not connected directly with the camera app at the time.
+If this works the way I think it works, it’s cool.

 These were shot on the Voigtlander 50mm f1.5 Nok II – A really nice character lens for softer portraits like this.